 One of the problems of Windows 8 is that the metro interface and traditional desktop are totally separate.
 It is practically using two completely different OSes with the luxury of changing as and when needed.
 If you’re an Android device user, it is something like installing different launchers and switching between them from time to time.
 There is hardly any link between both interfaces and thus becomes redundant and ultimately frustrating because the modern UI is simply harder and more tedious to navigate.
 Most people dislike changes and the modern UI is not just a change but a total revamp of the traditional experience.
 If Windows 8 is strictly limited to the modern UI, I will not recommend it to any person unless I bear a grudge with him.
 Thankfully there is still the traditional desktop mode.

 In the 3 weeks of “using” Windows 8, I find myself simply using the traditional desktop interface more than anything.
 The only time I see the modern UI is during boot up (even now you can boot straight to desktop) and that’s about it.
 I have yet to tinker much with it because I find no need to.
 The traditional desktop is definitely Windows through and through (with some slight modifications here and there for the better or worse) and yes it does work.
-Initially, I do find it quite hard to adjust (simple things like finding the control panel or say the device manager took me awhile) but after some time you get used to it.
+Initially, I do find it quite hard to adjust (simple things like finding the control panel or say the device manager took me awhile) but after getting some help from mobile computer repairs north lakes I was able to work efficiently on my desktop.
 Time is definitely not of the essence for many, especially businesses, and thus the lack of anyone wanting to change to Windows 8.

 Let me just say that there is hardly, if not any, improvements to be had in Windows 8.
 It introduces a new concept but lacks the proper execution.
 Full screen apps is pretty but just having a beautiful exterior is not going to help if deep inside it is useless.
 After all, people using computers do have a common objective and that is to get things done whether it is for work or entertainment.
 Until Microsoft finds a way to properly integrate both the modern UI with the traditional desktop interface, this whole idea and concept is totally useless for computers.
 I would love to see the live tiles and apps in action.
 Just not in action isolated from my traditional interface.
 A computer simply does not suit such a concept as it is now.
 It needs work, a lot of work.